 - Representing a company founder in connection with a dispute regarding his earn out and escrow release after acquisition by a private equity firm.
 The matter was resolved with the client’s interest being purchased by the fund at a substantial premium.

 Prior to forming a boutique litigation firm 2013, Joe was a partner in the firm of Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C. where he practiced for over 20 years.
 Joe is admitted to practice in Massachusetts and the District of Columbia.
 He has earned an AV rating from Martindale-Hubbell, reflecting the highest level of professional excellence as determined by opinions submitted by members of the Bar.
 He has also been recognized as a Massachusetts Super Lawyer.

 Joe is a resident of Duxbury, Massachusetts where he serves as Chairman of the Duxbury Bay Management Commission and is the former Chairman of the Duxbury Conservation Commission.
-Joe is also member of the Board of Directors of The Island Creek Oysters Foundation, Inc. and a Trustee of the Duxbury Rural & Historical Society, Inc.
+Joe is also a member of the Board of Directors of The Island Creek Oysters Foundation, Inc.

 - Lycoming College, Economics, B.A., 1987

 - The New England School of Law, cum laude, J.D., 1991

 - Lead Articles Editor, New England Journal on Civil and Criminal Confinement